 Chan continues: “Reducing that overall CAC should always a top priority for all marketers as this affects macro-level business goals like revenue and profit.
 But it also affects micro-level goals such as increasing conversion rates and reducing customer churn.”
 Measure the impact your CAC value has on your business goals with this free business dashboard.

 When we asked the team at The 5% Institute what B2B KPI is the most important, Khabeer Rockley said: “They should all track the lifetime value of a customer.”

 “It’s important because it allows you to see how much you can potentially spend on acquiring a customer; even if it’ll initially mean you lose money on the front end.

 Jacob Landis-Eigsti agrees: “Customer lifetime value is a crucial KPI for B2B marketing.
 You need to know the lifetime value of a customer so you can decide how much you’re able to spend to acquire a customer.

 However, Landis-Eigsti argues that this metric can vary dramatically, based on your industry: “For a personal injury lawyer, acquiring a customer for $175 is incredible.
 For a coffee shop, it’s a disaster.”

-“You should track customer lifetime value so you can see how much you’re able to spend to acquire new customers.
+“You should track customer lifetime value using a business dashboard software, so you can see how much you’re able to spend to acquire new customers.
 But, you also want to actively work to improve this number.
 You can do this by increasing referrals, reducing churn, and adding more repeat business,” Landis-Eigsti says.